Omar Bongo: Single-party rule (1967–1990)

 Bongo became president on 2 December 1967, following the death of M'ba four days earlier, and was installed by de Gaulle and influential French leaders.
 Aged 32, Bongo was Africa's fourth youngest president at the time, after captain Michel Micombero of Burundi and sergeant Gnassingbé Eyadéma of Togo.
 In March 1968 Bongo decreed Gabon to be a one-party state and changed the name of the Gabonese Independence Party, the Bloc Démocratique Gabonais (BDG), to the Parti Démocratique Gabonais (PDG).

-The 1973 general election set the tond for all elections held in the country for the next two decades.
+The 1973 general election set the tone for all elections held in the country for the next two decades.
 Bongo was the sole candidate for president.
 He and a single list of PDG candidates were elected by 99.56% of the votes cast.
 In April 1975 Bongo abolished the post of vice-president and appointed his former vice-president, Léon Mébiame, as prime minister, a position Bongo had held concurrently with his presidency from 1967.
 Mebiame would remain as prime minister until his resignation in 1990.

 In addition to the presidency, Bongo held several ministerial portfolios from 1967 onward, including Minister of National Defense (1965–1981), Information (1967–1980), Planning (1967–1977), Prime Minister (1967–1975), the Interior (1967–1970), and many others.
 Following a Congress of the PDG in January 1979 and the December 1979 elections, Bongo gave up some of his ministerial portfolios and surrendered his functions as head of government to Prime Minister Mebiame.
 The PDG congress had criticized Bongo's administration for inefficiency and called for an end to the holding of multiple offices.
 Bongo was again re-elected for a seven-year term in 1979, receiving 99.96% of the popular vote.
 In the autumn of that same year, Robert Luong, a lover of Bongo's wife, was assassinated by barbouze mercenaries in Villeneuve-sur-Lot, France.